-This program will feature the MTW Statutory Objective of Increasing Housing Choices as it will focus on creating an avenue for very low income families in homeless shelters to move into a income families (30%-and below Area Median Income) has become incredibly challenging for a variety of reasons and developers have been unable to successfully build these units.
+This program will feature the MTW Statutory Objective of Increasing Housing Choices as it will focus on creating an avenue for very low income families in homeless shelters to move into a specialized public housing with services development.

+these units.
 It is imperative that we take every opportunity to increase brick and mortar housing for extremely low income families.

-Under HUD's Faircloth limit, Minneapolis Public Housing Authority (MPHA) has the authority to operate 112 additional public housing units over its current stock receiving additional subsidy to support families to be housed in these units.
+Under HUD's Faircloth limit, Minneapolis Public Housing Authority (MPHA) has the authority to operate 144 additional public housing units over its current stock receiving additional subsidy to support families to be housed in these units.